OpenSaaS-org/graph.as/README.md

 # graph.as
-Build and Edit Graphs Dynamically
+Build and Edit Data Graphs Dynamically

 You can set a value in a node:
 #### https://graph.as/set/User.123?prop=value&anotherProp=whatever